tomislavhoman/sustainable-society/README.md

 - Avoid supermarkets in general, buy there only the things that are not available locally

-- Eat less meat, it's more unsustainable and unhealthy to eat meat and meat products every day.
+- Eat less meat, it is unsustainable and unhealthy to eat meat and meat products every day.

 - Try growing some of your own food.
 You can find a local organization or small business that keeps local seeds from dying out.
 For example: [Biovrt](https://www.biovrt.com/)